Table of Contents Hide

 4. Try to listen

-Keep in mind about the condition of the traumatized child.
+Keep in mind the condition of the traumatized child.
 Try to listen to him.
 You can easily do the following:

 - Avoid difficult topics or uncomfortable conversations.
 (But don’t force the child to talk before he/she is ready)